 Use online menu assessment tool, FoodChecker, to assess your menu and make sure it includes the right balance of food and drinks that children need each day for good health.
 You can also use FoodChecker to help plan future menus in your long day care centre.

-Outside school hours care or family day care
+Outside school hours care

 - demonstrated commitment and leadership from management